 How viewing sales through a consultant’s lens is a game-changer

 Customers expect a more consultative sales process these days.
-They are more informed, and expect better content, more information, clarity into the buying decision, etc. If you’ve got any kind of sales team…or if you sell anything more complicated than a widget, then you likely use (or should use) a consultative sales process.
+They are more informed and expect better content, more information, clarity in the buying decision, etc. If you’ve got a sales team or sell anything more complicated than a widget, you likely use (or should use) a consultative sales process.

 #1 – The Warmer

 Build rapport and establish your understanding of the prospect’s organization, their needs, and problems.
-When you speak directly and presciently towards a prospect’s exact pain points, you’ll establish major credibility by clearly showing that “you get it”.
-Your specific product or service won’t be the focus of this step, and might not come up at all.
+When you speak directly and presciently about a prospect’s exact pain points, you’ll establish credibility by clearly showing that “you get it.”
+Your specific product or service won’t be the focus of this step and might not come up at all.

 #2 – The Reframe

-During the reframe, you look at the deeper problem below the more surface level problem that the prospect is aware of.
+During the reframe, you look at the deeper problem below, the more surface-level problem the prospect is aware of.
 Show them why the current solution they are pursuing won’t cut it.
-The goal of this step is to get them to say or think: “I’ve never thought of it that way before.”
+This step aims to get them to say or think: “I’ve never thought of it that way before.”

 #3 – Rational Drowning

 AKA the “left-brain pitch,” Rational Drowning refers to making an overwhelming case for your approach to solving the prospect’s problem, with data and numbers to back it up.
 This might include stats like the amount of money typically wasted, the numerical size of a particular opportunity, the % success rate of some initiative, target market stats, etc.

 Next up is the “right-brain pitch.”
 This is where you make the emotional case.
 You can’t optimize your sales by making an analytical pitch alone; you must also get the prospect’s emotional buy-in.
 The easiest way to do this is through a storytelling approach, describing anecdotes that correspond with the prospect’s pain points and needs or ones that correspond with these 6 sales process stages (describing from a customer’s perspective).